-Activity (Priority actions) Objective Specific action Achieved / ongoing Actions Foreseen Actions c) Achieve non-pollutant marine transport and navigation techniques; pay special attention to noise and hydrocarbon pollution 1.
-Enhance and support activities under international agreements on environmental impacts of maritime casualty, concerning pollution from ships: o oil pollution chemical programme to garbage chemical sewage chemical programme to minimize the impact of noise from ships and military engines, as well as other sources of noise pollution (mineral production, pingers, ringers, etc.) 3.
-Regulations for ballast water management to prevent the transfer of harmful aquatic organisms 4.
-Support the International Maritime Organization (IMO) convention prohibiting the use of harmful organisms anti-fouling paints used on ships; establish a mechanism to prevent the potential future use of other harmful substances in antifouling systems 5.
-Support the declaration of PSSA - Particularly Sensitive Sea Areas (as defined by the IMO) MedPAN/ Junta de Andalusia: Management tool on the impact of oil pollution on MPCA habitats REMPEC: development of sensitivity maps for both the Syrian coasts, within the framework of the EC funded LIFE third Countries project entitled "Development of the national system for preparedness and response to accidental marine pollution in the Syrian Republic"; and the Slovenian coast within the framework of the Slovenia CAMP.
-5. WWF: Maritime security and PSSA nomination of the Strait of Gibraltar; lobby efforts under IMO (WWF Spain) 1.
-REMPEC: Inclusion of sensitivity mapping, as a general objective in the Centre's programme of activities for the biennium 2008-2009.
-Detailed assessment as regards both the availability of sensitivity maps and GIS systems within the Mediterranean region Development of Regional workshops and/or training activities on the use and development of sensitivity maps in countries where assistance is required Assistance to the selected countries for the development, use and update of sensitivity maps
+Activity (Priority actions) Objective Specific action Achieved / ongoing Actions Foreseen Actions c) pollutant marine transport and navigation techniques; pay special attention to noise and hydrocarbon pollution Enhance and support activities under international agreements on environmental impacts of maritime casualty, concerning pollution from ships: oil pollution chemical pollution harmful substances carried by sea in packaged form garbage sewage air pollution dumping of waste Undertake a Regional Programme to minimize the impact of noise from ships and military engines, as well as other sources of noise pollution (mineral production, pingers, ringers, etc.) Regulations for ballast water management to prevent the transfer of harmful aquatic organisms Support the International Maritime Organization (IMO) convention prohibiting the use of harmful organisms anti-fouling paints used on ships; establish a mechanism to prevent the potential future use of other harmful substances in anti- fouling systems Support the declaration of PSSA - Particularly Sensitive Sea Areas (as defined by the IMO) MedPAN/ Junta de Andalusia: Management tool on the impact of oil pollution on MPCA habitats REMPEC: development of sensitivity maps for both the Syrian coasts, within the framework of the EC funded LIFE third Countries project entitled "Development of the national system for preparedness and response to accidental marine pollution in the Syrian Republic"; and the Slovenian coast within the framework of the Slovenia CAMP.
+WWF: Maritime security and PSSA nomination of the Strait of Gibraltar; lobby efforts under IMO (WWF Spain) Inclusion of sensitivity mapping, as a general objective in the Centre's programme of activities for the biennium 2008-2009.
+Detailed assessment as regards both the availability of

-Activity (Priority actions) Objective Specific action Achieved / ongoing Actions Foreseen Actions 20) Control and regulation of aquaculture practices a) Integrate of aquaculture practices into wider integrated management plans , , , , , , , , , , , , , , , , , , , , 20) UNESCO: MAB cooperation with Moana Initiative (http: // www.moanainitiative.org /home.html) 2.
+Activity (Priority actions) Objective Specific action Achieved / ongoing Actions Foreseen Actions 20) Control and regulation of aquaculture practices a) Integrate of aquaculture practices into wider integrated management plans capacity of the littoral zone 20) UNESCO: MAB cooperation with Moana Initiative (http: // www.moanainitiative.org /home.html) 2.
 FAO: A Pilot Study on the "Interactions between capture fisheries and aquaculture and environment in the Lezha Lagoon system (Albania) is being carried out through the AdriaMed Project.
-3. Undertake the zoning of littoral areas at sub-national level 4.
-Identify zones suitable for aquaculture 5.
 Adapt aquaculture technology to be used in a case-by-case approach, taking into account zoning

-Activity (Priority actions) Objective Specific action Achieved / ongoing Actions Foreseen Actions (i none actions) b) Develop research and measures to minimise the impacts of aquaculture practices on the marine and coastal environment assessment procedures convened 2 2.
-Regulate of the use of pingers 2 c) Adopt measures to avoid the impacts of aquariology on the marine and coastal environment , , ,
+Activity (Priority actions) Objective Specific action Achieved / ongoing Actions Foreseen Actions b) Develop research and measures to minimise the impacts of aquaculture practices on the marine and coastal environment assessment procedures convened 2 Regulate of the use of pingers2 c) Adopt measures to avoid the impacts of aquariology on the marine and coastal environment

-Activity Objective Specific action Achieved / ongoing Actions Foreseen Actions (Priority actions) 21) Assessment, control and elaboration of strategies to prevent impact of fisheries on biodiversity a) Improve statistics statistics b) Mediterranean strategy for the conservation as sustainable 1.
-Identify the main problems and gaps in getting accurate fishing statistics 2.
-Propose mechanisms to improve fishing statistics at regional level 3.
-In particular, design, implement and evaluate data collecting systems at national level 4.
-Establish a network of institutions responsible for acquiring statistics at national level 1.
-Assess the status of vulnerable fish and invertebrate populations subject to commercial fisheries 2.
-Determine adaptive and precautionary management schemes for the preservation of vulnerable populations 21) Relevant strategies developed in individual Biosphere Reserves 4.
+(Priority actions) Improve fishing 1.
+Identify the main problems and Foreseen Actions and elaboration of strategies statistics gaps in getting accurate fishing 21 to prevent impact of fisheries 21) Relevant strategies developed in individual Biosphere Reserves 4.
 FAO annually updates the capture fisheries statistics in the Mediterranean in the public domain database FISHTAT+.
 From 1970 data are arranged by species, countries, divisions (7) and sub areas (4).
 From 1950 without geographical subdivisions.
 FAO is implementing the EC co-funded project MEDFISIS which focuses particularly on the Eastern Mediterranean and Southern Adriatic seas.
-GFCM information system is providing statistics and information related to various aspects of the Mediterranean fisheries and ecosystem. b) MedPAN (2008-2010): activities in pilot sites under development
+GFCM information system is providing statistics and information related to various aspects of the Mediterranean fisheries and ecosystem. b) MedPAN (2008- 2010): activities in pilot sites under development

-Activity (Priority actions) Objective Specific action Achieved / ongoing Actions Foreseen Actions c) Improve inter- and intra-specific selectivity of gear and fishing practices, addressing particularly the problems of bycatch, discard, and ghost-fishing Carry out research on effects of by- catch, discard and ghost-fishing on threatened and endangered species Enhance research on fishing technology, fishing strategies and possible gear modifications to avoid by-catch, discards and ghost- fishing Favour new consumption habits and technology to process unavoidably by-catch, under- consumed species catch of Caretta Caretta (WWF-Spain)
+Activity (Priority actions) Objective Specific action Achieved / ongoing Actions Foreseen Actions c) Improve inter- and intra-specific selectivity of gear and fishing practices, addressing particularly the problems of by- catch, discard, and ghost-fishing catch, discard and ghost-fishing on threatened and endangered species 2.
+Enhance research on fishing technology, fishing strategies and possible gear modifications to avoid catch of Caretta Caretta (WWF-Spain)